hasanmoudud/geocompr/main.md

 \BeginKnitrBlock{rmdnote}<div class="rmdnote">Although `style` is an argument of **tmap** functions it in facts originates as an argument in `classInt::classIntervals()` --- see the help page of this function for details.</div>\EndKnitrBlock{rmdnote}

-Palettes define the color ranges associated the bins determined by the `breaks`, `n`, and `style` arguments described above.
+Palettes define the color ranges associated with the bins and  determined by the `breaks`, `n`, and `style` arguments described above.
 The default color palette is specified in `tm_layout()` (see section \@ref(layouts) to learn more), however, it could be quickly changed using the `palette` argument.
 It expects a vector of colors or a new color palette name, which can be selected interactively with `tmaptools::palette_explorer()`.
 You can add a `-` as prefix to reverse the palette order.